pimarc/pms50-gns530/readme.md

 # Change log
 ## V 1.0.25 (dev not released)
-- Fixed the CTD map issue when more than 3 maps so the GNS430 map is back in dual configuration (Cessna 172)
+- Fixed the CTD map issue when more than 4 maps
+- GNS430 map is back in dual configuration (Cessna 172)
 - Added a terrain map to the GNS430
 - Changed word "TRAFFIC" to "TCAS" in map page
 - Turning TCAS mode now automatically sets the range to 20nm if it was greater